 It's network stuff.
-Run MTR from our server.
+Run

 Test the network path to any Internet connected system.

-MTR is an advanced version of the typical
+mtr is an advanced version of the typical

 Ping and a traditional traceroute and will ping each hop in the network path.
 It is a very effective way of discovering packet loss on particular hops in the path when troubleshooting connectivity problems.